devops-rob/target-cli/README.md

 For example, to configure Target CLI for zsh, we need to point the CLI at our `zshrc file`.
 For most users, this will be located at `~/.zshrc`.

-To configure Target CLI for this shell type, run the following command
+To configure Target CLI for this shell type, run the following command:

 ```shell
 target configure --path "~/.zshrc"